 Metroparks is working with local mountain bike enthusiasts, bike clubs and businesses to create the park district’s first single track bicycle trail, the Beach Ridge Trail at Oak Openings Preserve.
 The narrow, scenic trail will be built with the help of volunteers.

-The second phase of the project is now underway.
+The third and final phase of the project is now underway.

 The first section, which opened May 7, is about 5.5 miles and shares portions of the Wabash Cannonball Trail and the park’s Hiking Trail.

-Phase 2 will continue on property recently acquired by Metroparks west of State Route 64 in Lucas and Fulton counties.
+Phase 2 continues on property recently acquired by Metroparks west of State Route 64 in Lucas and Fulton counties.

 An estimated 1,000 hours of volunteer time will be needed to construct the trail.